 - Close the Command Prompt and try re-opening Discord.

-Method 4: Stop the Discord process with the Task Manager
+Method 4: Stop Discord with the Task Manager

 - Right-click on any empty space in your taskbar, then choose Task Manager from the context menu.